johnathanvman/F6/index.md

 						}else{
 							Entrys[Entrys.length-1] += "."
 						}
 						Entrys.push("CDOM swoops down to SUB and tilts the girls head back to bite her throat.
 CSUBSHORT's eyes grow wide as her blood is sucked down by the hungry bat.
-She falls backwards when DOM finishes her meal."+choose(["The Batgirl uses her wings to quickly get airborne again.","The Batgirl licks her lips before using her wings to get airborne once more."]))
+She falls backwards when DOMSHORT finishes her meal."+choose([" She uses her wings to quickly get airborne again."," She licks her lips before flapping her wings to get airborne once more."]))
 					}

 						Entrys.push("CDOM leaps on SUB's back and bites down hard at the base of her neck to drink.
-CSUB falls to her knees as the color is drained from her face."+choose([""," CDOM wipes her bloody mouth and lets the depleted meal slump forward."]))
+CSUBSHORT falls to her knees as the color is drained from her face."+choose([""," CDOMSHORT wipes her bloody mouth and lets the depleted meal slump forward."]))

 					if(unit(s[1]).Negative){
 						Entrys.push("CDOM "+choose(["","","nervously ","quietly "])+"apologizes before sinking her teeth into SUB's neck, she looks timid even as she sucks the life force from the struggling girl.")